-From 1900 to 1965, the population of California grew from fewer than one million to the greatest in the Union.
+From 1900 to 1965, California's population grew from under one million to the largest in the Union.

-In 1906, the San Francisco earthquake happened, which remains one of the deadliest in U.S. history.
+In 1906, the San Francisco earthquake was one of the deadliest disasters in U.S. history.

-In 1909, KCBS (AM), one of the oldest radio stations in the United States still in existence, was founded in the San Francisco Bay Area.
+One of the oldest radio stations in the United States still in existence, KCBS (AM) in the San Francisco Bay Area, was founded in 1909.

-In 1911, Native American use of fire in ecosystem management was outlawed in California.
+In 1911, Native American use of fire in ecosystem management was outlawed, it has now been recognized.

-In 1928, the St. Francis Dam flood happened, which remains one of the deadliest in U.S. history.
+In 1928, the St. Francis Dam flood occurred and it remains one of the deadliest disasters in U.S. history.

-In 1936, the San Francisco–Oakland Bay Bridge was completed, transporting about 280,000 vehicles per day.
+In 1936, the San Francisco-Oakland Bay Bridge was completed and transports about 280,000 vehicles per day.

-From 1899 to 1939, California had exclusively Republican governors.
+From 1899 until 1939, California had exclusively Republican governors.
+1939 marks the end of this period.

 In 1960, the California state government adopted the California Master Plan for Higher Education to develop an efficient system of public education.